wiistriker/doctrine-cursor-iterator/README.md

     ->setMaxResults(100)
 ;

-$cursorIterator = new DoctrineCursorIterator($qb);
+$cursorIterator = new DoctrineORMCursorPaginator($qb);

 foreach ($cursorIterator as $testEntity) {
     //...
 }
 ```

-DoctrineCursorIterator will hold only 100 records in memory to prevent memory leaks and efficiently iterate through
+DoctrineORMCursorPaginator will hold only 100 records in memory to prevent memory leaks and efficiently iterate through
 even large datasets.

 First sql: